 - Always listen intently during an interview and don’t be afraid to ask your interviewer to repeat a question.

-- Don’t take your work experience for granted and explain you work, duties, and position as fully as possible so Employers can relate your experience to their Company.
+- Don’t take your work experience for granted and explain your work, duties, and position as fully as possible so the interviewer can relate your experience to their company.

 - Make a list of what is important to you in your career.
-Be honest about what your career preferences are so you can find a position that best suits your preferences.
+Be honest about what your career preferences are so you can find a position that best suits your needs and wants.